AdamWandoch/JavaJourney/README.md

 # JavaJourney
-### This repository has been created so I can document and track my progress along the way to becoming a professional software developer.
+### This repository has been created so I can document and track my progress along the way to becoming a professional software developer. [my Mentor](https://www.linkedin.com/in/guiajava/)

 #### Current plan as follows:
 * ## Step 1: Core Java